martin-jung-hs/webpack-101/README.md

 This repo is an exercise for a blog post (http://code.hootsuite.com/webpack-101/).
 It demonstrates the following webpack configurations
  * how to build multiple entry points
+ * how to use/share components in each entry point
  * how to build different resources (js, jsx, less, png) using loaders
  * how to build a common bundle for the entry points, using a plugin
  * how to build unique bundles for each entry point

 ## Project structure

+In the repo, “src” directory has two entry point files and seven React components: green, red and blue box components, green, red, and blue circle components and a shared image component.
+The “dist” directory has common.js, entry1.js and entry2.js bundles, built by Webpack.

 ```shell
 root